 Pennsylvania's open container law makes it unlawful for a driver or passenger in a motor vehicle located on a highway to:

-House coaches and trailers.
-The open container law doesn’t prohibit consumption of alcohol or possession of open containers of alcohol in the living quarters of a house coach or house trailer.
+The open container law doesn't prohibit the consumption of alcohol or possession of open containers of alcohol in the living quarters of a house coach or house trailer.

 A person who violates Pennsylvania's open container law commits a summary offense.
 A summary offense is punishable by a maximum fine of $300 and/or up to 90 days in jail.